ialopezg/CommonJS/docs/core/date/adjust-date.md

 ### `adjustDate(date: Date | string | number, timeUnit: TimeUnit = 'days', increment: number): Date`

-Adjusts the provided date by a given time unit and increment.
+Adjust the provided date by a given time unit and increment.

 #### Parameters:
 - `date` (Date | string | number): The base date to adjust.
 It can be a `Date` object, a date string, or a timestamp (number).